mckelveygreg/Gregs-100DaysOfCode/log.md

    - Today's Progress: Finally finished the FCC Wiki viewer!
    - Thoughts: Took forever.
 Couldn't figure out the best API call to do, though I'm more happy with my method than any of the others I saw.
 Also, couldn't figure out how to make my JS objects work with flexbox!
 Was it applied too late in the css??
    - https://codepen.io/mckelveygreg/full/aYyaXq/

+  Day 33: March 25, 2018
+    - Today's Progress: Worked with JS Canvas Drawing
+    - Thoughts: Canvas is not my cup of tea... for now...

 <!-- TEMPLATE FORM
 ### Day 0: February 30, 2016 (Example 1)